es-progress/zephyr/docs/reference/modules.md

 The snap module assists with installing Snap packages.

-!!! note "It will install snapd if not installed and purge old revisions of installed snaps."
+!!! note "It upgrades installed snaps and purges old revisions."

 **Configuration**